 The fit of the Asics Contend 4 is very reminiscent of its predecessor.
 It has a roomy toe box with sufficient hold in the heel and the midfoot.
 The substantial overlays in the heel and the midfoot do an excellent job of keeping neutral runners from moving all over the place.
 It runs true to size.

 The outsole of the 4th instalment of the Contend is a very simple affair consisting of AHAR rubber in areas that are mostly to suffer from wear and tear while the forefoot features a softer blown rubber for more traction.
-As with most Asics shoes, there is a Guidance Line or a vertical cut running from the heel to the forefoot for smoother transitions.
+As with most Asics shoes, like the Kayano 25, there is a Guidance Line or a vertical cut running from the heel to the forefoot for smoother transitions.
 There are flex grooves located in the forefoot for flexibility.
 Most of the rubber in the forefoot is carved with notches to enhance grip on the road or track.

 The Contend 4’s midsole is the very familiar and industry-grade EVA for cushioning and durability.
 For more shock-absorption, the silicone-based Rearfoot Gel Cushioning System is located in the heel.

 The upper of the Asics Contend 4 features a very large midfoot cage that is created by the network of overlays that also acts as the shoe’s famous logo.
 A breathable mesh covers the rest of the way.
 The interior offers a plush, removable Ortholite sockliner that is both anti-microbial and anti-odor.
 A traditional lace-up closure keeps the foot in place throughout the run.
 Asics uses a well-padded ankle collar and tongue for comfort.

 History of the Gel Contend running shoe series